FrqSalah/FrqSalah/_posts/2024-06-01- Making-HTTP-Requests-Directly-from-Visual-Studio.md

 category: visual studio
 ---

-## The good news :

 If you're like me tired of switching between your IDE and external tools like Postman to test your APIs?
-Visual Studio 2022 has a built-in solution that can revolutionize your development workflow: direct HTTP request support.
+[Visual Studio 2022](https://learn.microsoft.com/en-us/aspnet/core/test/http-files?view=aspnetcore-8.0) has a built-in solution that can revolutionize your development workflow: direct HTTP request support.
 This feature allows you to craft and send HTTP requests right from the comfort of your code editor, streamlining your development and debugging processes.

 ## Why Make Requests Within Visual Studio 2022?